Eboreg/slida/README.md

   --reverse, -r
   --transition-duration TRANSITION_DURATION, -td TRANSITION_DURATION
                         In seconds.
 0 = no transitions.
 Default: 0.5
+  --no-tiling           Don't tile images horizontally --transitions TRANSITIONS [TRANSITIONS ...]
+                        One or more transitions to use.
+Default: use them all --exclude-transitions EXCLUDE_TRANSITIONS [EXCLUDE_TRANSITIONS ...]
+                        One or more transitions NOT to use
 ```

+`--transitions` and `--exclude-transitions` govern which effects will be used for transitioning between images.
+Explicit exclusion overrides explicit inclusion.
+The full list of transitions is available in `slida.transitions.TRANSITION_PAIRS`.

 Press `?` in the GUI for keyboard mapping info.